 STOP-MOTION FOOD VIDEOS

 I also make stop-motion videos, because they’re fun and can illustrate a cooking process in a quick and straightforward way.
 My videos have been featured on Instagram a few times!
-You can see most of these over on Instagram, on my Vimeo, and also a tutorial to make your own food stop-motions here.
+You can see most of these over on Instagram, on my Vimeo.

 My husband and I, like many other twenty-somethings, caught the travel bug.
 Ever since we did a few across-the-country road trips (with the purpose of bringing our dog to California from St Louis and then back to Boston) and detoured through Yellowstone National Park, Glacier National Park, the Pacific Northwest, and then down to California bay area, we’ve become thirsty to go and see the world (and explore gorgeous New England!).